DEDAjs/fork-proxy/README.md

+TODO: flatten the config file to make it more componatized.
+TODO: import files.

 # DEDA Proxy Server

 A fully featured fast and light-weight proxy server with no dependencies fully configured using JSON file (Node replacement for Nginx).
 The idea is to have a very small code base and focuses on performance and security.